famouswelshman/thenewbypassers/README.md

 Bootstrap 5 code used for Navbar which is a set piece of responsive code that is one of many supplied by Bootstrap for the purpose of making your website more intuitive and responsive and consistent across all pages.
 This navbar code which is linked by adding the Bootstrap link into the Head tag displays a basic, clickable navbar which reverts to an icon dropdown button upon the web page being made smaller or the content appearing on a smaller device such as a mobile handset.
 Bootstrap is also connected to Javascript which I have also linked into the content of each page.

-2. Font Awsome - (www.fontawesome.com)
+2. Font Awesome - (www.fontawesome.com)

 Font Awesome - The use of Font Awesome Logos for social links and visual badges for some of the website information were used therefore credit to ‘Font Awesome’ for allowing links to their free library of icons.